 You can purchase coverage for extended health and dental plans from many different insurance companies, including UBC’s provider, Sun Life.
 The advantage of choosing a product with Sun Life is that you will not be required to submit medical information as part of your application.
 For more information on Sun Life’s individual insurance products, visit Sunlife My Choice Plans or call Sun Life directly at 1-877-893-9893.

 If you are 55 or older, another option available to you is the UBC Retirement and Survivor Benefits (RSB) Program.
 The RSB offers a continuation of group benefits to UBC community members who retire or leave UBC after age 55.
 The coverage is not the same as that offered to current UBC employees and you are responsible for paying the monthly premiums.
 If you’d like to enrol in the program, you must do so within 31 days of your benefits ending as an active employee at UBC.

 Employee and Family Assistance Program

-Your EFAP coverage ends three months from the first of the month following your last day worked.
+Your EFAP coverage ends three months from the first of the month on or following your last day worked.

 Your Life Insurance coverage ends on your last day worked.
 This also applies to your (and your spouse’s, if applicable) optional life insurance and optional accidental death and dismemberment insurance.
 However, you can convert your coverage into an individual insurance policy or opt for a different one.
 For more information, visit the Life Insurance Conversion page.
 You have 31 days from your last day of work to convert your group insurance through UBC into an individual policy.